 Our minds are full of thoughts and problems and letting go of these is a great way to relax and allow our creative thoughts to surface.

 It can be hard to be creative when our minds are brimming and one of the best ways I know to clear the mind is observational walking.

 I know it’s difficult isn’t it… however there is a solution.

-You simply walking at a pace where you can be aware of sounds and can carefully observe your surroundings.
+You simply walk at a comfortable pace, listen out carefully for sounds and observe your surroundings.